Notes on the Geography of Peninsular India: Mahabaleshwar

-The view west is something else again: a sheer drop to the coastal plain.
+The view west is a sheer drop to the coastal plain.
 These are the Sayadri Mountains, better known as the Western Ghats.

 Another view.
 The sea is 30 miles to the west.

-It's a popular place, reached by this dead-end road by which innocent motorists get caught in a tangle of vehicles trying to turn around.
+It's a popular place, reached by this dead-end road on which innocent motorists get caught in a tangle of vehicles trying to turn around.